(Please note that we also cover preparation for Home Birth in class)

 Following are suggested questions to ask on the hospital tour.
 You may have additional questions which are not listed here.

-- Can my husband/partner or the companion of my choice stay with me while I’m being monitored in the admitting room?
+- I want my husband/partner or the companion of my choice to stay with me while I’m being monitored in the admitting room.

 - Will medical students attend to me or observe me in labor?

-- Will I routinely be given a heparin lock?
+- Is it your policy to routinely administer a heparin lock?

 - Will the fetal heart rate be monitored by hand using a fetal stethoscope/wireless/waterproof monitor so that I can move around and possibly shower?

-- Will I have the freedom to choose positions in labor (such as walking, sitting, squatting, kneeling, using a birth ball, etc.)?
+- I wish to have the freedom to choose positions in labor (such as walking, sitting, squatting, kneeling, using a birth ball, etc.).

-- What is their policy regarding artificial rupture of membranes?
+- What is your policy regarding artificial rupture of membranes?

-- What is their policy regarding the use of the artificial hormone, Pitocin, to induce labor or stimulate contractions?
+- What is your policy regarding the use of the artificial hormone, Pitocin, to induce labor or stimulate contractions?

-- If my membranes rupture and I don’t have contractions yet, after how many hours will I be induced?
+- What is your induction policy if a woman’s membranes rupture and she doesn’t have contractions yet?
+After how many hours will she be induced?

-- Can I take lengthy showers for pain relief and for relaxation?
+- I wish to take lengthy showers for pain relief and for relaxation.

-- What is their policy regarding birth pools?
+- What is your policy regarding birth pools?
 For labor AND birth?
-Do they supply a pool or do I need to bring one?
+Do you supply a pool or do I need to bring one?

-- What percentage of women have epidurals for pain relief in labor? (e.g. if most women have epidurals, it may be an indication of the hospital’s attitude toward natural childbirth).
+- What percentage of women have epidurals for pain relief in labor?
+(If most women have epidurals, it may be an indication of the hospital’s attitude toward natural childbirth).

 - Do the midwives actively encourage women in labor to use pain-relieving drugs?

-- Can my husband/partner or the support person of my choice be with me all the time?
+- I want my husband/partner or the support person of my choice to be with me all the time.

-- Can I have an additional support person with me?
+- I may wish to have an additional support person with me.

-- Does the hospital recommend a Cesarean birth (without an attempted labor) if my baby is over 4 kgs?
+- What is the hospital policy regarding a Cesarean birth (without an attempted labor) for a baby over 4 kgs?
 Over 4.5 kgs?

-- Can I have my husband/partner with me during the birth?
+- I want to have my husband/partner with me during the birth.

-- Can I have an additional support person with me during the birth?
+- I may wish to have an additional support person with me during the birth.

-- Can my husband/partner be with me for a Cesarean birth?
+- I want my husband/partner be with me for a Cesarean birth.

-- Can I choose positions for pushing and for the birth?
+- I want to choose positions that feel right to me for pushing and for the birth.

 - Will every effort be made to try to avoid an episiotomy?

-- May I touch my baby during the birth?
+- I may wish to touch my baby during the birth.

-- Does the hospital practice late cord clamping (after the cord stops pulsating)?
+- I wish to have late cord clamping (after the cord stops pulsating).

-- Will the baby be allowed to take its first breaths unassisted (no immediate suctioning, etc.)?
+- I want my baby to take his/her first breaths unassisted (no immediate suctioning, etc.) if everything is normal.

-- May I have skin-to-skin contact with my baby immediately after birth?
+- I wish to have skin-to-skin contact with my baby immediately after birth.

 - Can I breastfeed my baby on the operating table immediately after a Cesarean birth?

-- Can the baby remain on me instead of being moved to the warming table?
+- I want my baby to remain on me instead of being moved to the warming table.

 - Does the hospital routinely give an artificial hormone injection of Pitocin after the birth to expel the placenta?

-- Can my baby be with me at all times (including nights), i.e. zero separation?
+- How can I have my baby be with me at all times (including nights), i.e. zero separation?

 - Is there breastfeeding help available if I need it?

-- Can I choose that my baby not be given eye drops or other routine interventions?
+- I may choose that my baby not be given eye drops or other routine interventions.